Find Hft support near you:

 Where can I find out more about my options?

-If you think you might be in need of social care, you should approach your local authority social services department for a needs or eligibility assessment.
+If you think you might need social care, you should approach your local authority social services department for an assessment.
 This will determine what type of services you might need or be entitled to.

-Social care services are means-tested, so how care is funded is dependent on the recipient’s financial situation.
+How much social care services cost depends on the financial situation of the person who needs the care.
 Social care can be funded entirely by the local authority, entirely by the person themselves, or somewhere in between.

 The NHS provides useful information on receiving social care.